 Provisions; Fuel; Mooring & Marina fees are payable by the crew.
 Gas is paid for by the club.

-Cruise Fees: Club cruising fee of €25 per crew per night from 2nd night, with first night free of charge.
+Cruise Fees: Club cruising fee of €25 per crew per night from 2nd night, with first night free of charge

 Summer Cruise Schedule All summer cruise places must be paid one month in advance.
 A cruise can consist of more than 4 nights, and up to 14 nights live aboard (depending on availability and enabling of cruise destination to be realised).
 Distance can be >100NM per week if weather allows, including night sailing, watch rotas, and long passages (up to 20 hours).
 It is the captain’s responsibility to plan to sail in wind and sea state conditions in which they are confident they can manage a safe sail for the crew and boat.
 Due regard for small craft warnings should be taken in the sailing area.